newrelic/newrelic-unix-monitor/README.md

 --------------------------------------------------------------------------------

 ## Installation & Usage Overview
-1. Download the latest version of the agent [here](https://github.com/newrelic/newrelic-unix-monitor/releases/latest).
+1. Download the latest version of the Unix Monitor [here](https://github.com/newrelic/newrelic-unix-monitor/releases/latest).
 2. Copy, gunzip & untar the latest release onto the Unix server that you want to monitor
 3. Set account ID, keys and other settings in `config/plugin.json`
 	* [Click here for plugin.json config details](#pluginjson-configuration)